 Summary

-Among a wide variety of languages, many stand out for some specific features.
-At the same time, languages which are closely related, possibly by virtue of having similar programming paradigms they primarily support, have certain crucial differences.
+Among the many programming languages that exist, many stand out for some specific features.
+At the same time, languages that are closely related, for example, by supporting similar programming paradigms, have certain crucial differences.

-The assembly language or assembler is designed for specific architectures.
+The assembly language, or assembler, is designed for specific architectures.

-WebAssembly enables execution of compiled code on the web.
+WebAssembly enables the execution of compiled code on the web.

-C is a simple and structured imperative programming language which has been popular for embedded systems programming and has strongly influenced design of many programming languages.
+C is a simple and structured imperative programming language that has been popular for embedded systems programming and has strongly influenced the design of many programming languages.

-C++, barring some minor exceptions, is a superset of C. It is a multi-paradigm language and includes powerful constructs like namespaces, classes and inheritance, operator and function overloading, templates and features for exception handling.
+C++, barring some minor exceptions, is a superset of C. It is a multi-paradigm language and includes powerful constructs like namespaces, classes and inheritance, operator and function overloading, templates, and features for exception handling.

-Java was developed in response to the requirement of an architecture oblivious language for applications running in consumer electronic devices.
+Java was developed in response to the requirement for an architecture-oblivious language for applications running in consumer electronic devices.
 The key to its success is the bytecode.

-Java influenced the design of C# which is closely related to Java, shares similar syntax and object model, and provides support for distributed computation.
+The design of C# was influenced by Java, with whom it is closely related.
+C# and Java share similar syntax and object modeling, and both provide support for distributed computation.

 Haskell and Lisp are functional programming languages.
-Whereas Lisp is considered more flexible and is dynamically typed, Haskell is a purely functional language but statically typed.
-Some key features in Haskell include lazy evaluation, list comprehension and a crisp syntax.
+Whereas Lisp is considered more flexible and is dynamically typed, Haskell is a purely functional language and statically typed.
+Some key features in Haskell include lazy evaluation, list comprehension, and a crisp syntax.

 JavaScript is a central language in web applications.
 It uses the browser as a platform but is used more and more also as a server environment.
 Both features bring dynamic functionality to web pages.
-It facilitates usage of forms filled by users.
-The DOM is a W3C standard, and JavaScript has been designed around the idea of the DOM.
+It facilitates the usage of forms filled in by users.
+JavaScript has been designed around the idea of the DOM, a W3C standard.
 This can be used to create JavaScript applications embedded in HTML.

-The Unit concludes with an overview of Perl, Ada, and PHP.
+The unit concludes with an overview of Perl, Ada, and PHP.

 Appendix 1 – References